 Examples of successful call to action buttons include “add to cart”, “discover” or even “sign up.”
 Ensure that your CTA buttons are brightly colored, like orange, red, green or yellow.
 Remember you want your CTA buttons to stand out.
 Neutral colors like black, grey and white tend to blend with the background and don’t attract attention.

-Using web analysis tools will allow you to track your visitor’s movements on your website.
+Using web analytics tools will allow you to track your visitor’s movements on your website.
 It will tell you to what point visitors stay on your page.
 This will help you tweak parts of your website that aren’t working well or generating customer engagement.

 Here are three popular analytical tools that’ll help you know what works on your website and what doesn’t: